isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 Since then, I have visited Mr. Tokuda over and over again.

 He said, ‟I feel sorry for you, Sekiguchi, but unfortunately there is nothing we can do at the moment.
 You see, Okinawa is under U.S. administration.
-And there are obstacles such as the Immigration Control Ordinance, big walls like the Immigration Control Law, the Quarantine Law, and the Leprosy Prevention Law.
+And there are big walls 'Immigration Control Law', 'Quarantine Law' and 'Leprosy Prevention Law'.
 It is difficult for leprosy patients to get out of Airakuen, let alone it is almost impossible for us to cross over from Okinawa to the mainland...”

 No matter how many times I asked him, his answer was always the same.
 That day I listened to him with slumped shoulders.

 ‟Sekiguchi, you want to go to high school so badly, right?
-Okay, then I’ll give you some good advice.
+Okay, then I’ll give you good idea.
 Remember, I’m just talking this to myself, okay?
 The obstacle to your dream of going to the mainland is the law.
 If you follow the law and it becomes an obstacle, then you have to break the law.
 To be unlawful is another wisdom of man.”
 He laughed “wah-har-har”

 I was at a loss to understand the meaning of what Chairman Tokuda told me, because it sounded so complicated.